Overview:

 This filter uses a timestamp when a lead was contacted by the agent or when the lead contacted the agent.

-For example, if a time range of 1 June 2020 to 30 June 2020 is selected, it is only going to select leads which were called by agent or the leads who called the agent in the month of June.
+For example, if a time range of 1 June 2020 to 30 June 2020 is selected, it is only going to select leads that were called by an agent or the leads who called the agent in the month of June.

 Reports, where you’ll find this filter: